Sea Turtle Beach Steward Program Toolkit

 Successful implementation of the Washback Beach Steward program requires coordination, teamwork, and consistency by all involved in marine turtle protection.
 Zone Captains and Beach Steward volunteers are required to complete the washback program orientation and attend a survey training session.
 Training will include Habitat Conservation Plan (HCP) and/or Incidental Take Permit (ITP) updates, and any other information SJC needs to provide for successful implementation of the HCP, compliance with the ITP and the Beach Steward volunteer program.

-Step One: Complete your training: Annual HCP Training
+Step One: Complete your orientation: Annual HCP Orientation

-Step Two: When you are done take this fun Refresher Quiz as it reports your completion of this year's training to St. Johns County Habitat Conservation Section.
+Step Two: When you are done take this fun Refresher Quiz.

 *Please bring a hardcopy of your volunteer application to beach survey training.